lowenna/vndrcheck/README.md

 # msvndr
-Vendor version checker

-To install:
+Vendor version checker.
+It scans the entire dependency chain for all vendored repos, and then repos that each vendored repo imports, continuing to the bottom of the chain.
+It looks to see where repos have been vendored by multiple projects, shows where there are discrepencies.

-go get -u github.com/jhowardmsft/msvndr
+To install: `go get -u github.com/jhowardmsft/msvndr`

-This is an example (9/27/2018) run against docker/docker, containerd/cri and containerd/containerd.
+Here is an example (9/27/2018) run against docker/docker, containerd/cri and containerd/containerd.
+Note that the top-level repos are hard-coded in this code.

 ```
 Analysing vendor.conf dependency chain: